 Dissents Of The Week: Two Sexes.
 Infinite Genders.

-Responding to my criticism of the Equality Act, a reader is blunt:
+Shifting gears to my criticism of the Equality Act, this reader is blunt:

 I think you are misunderstanding things when you suggest that the Left thinks that “all religious freedom concerns are just a mask for bigotry.”
 They’re not a mask for bigotry; the religious concerns are the bigotry.
 If your religion tells you that it’s immoral to bake a cake for a gay wedding, your religion is bigoted!
 It’s not a mask for anything.
 The bigotry is right out in the open.